taskcluster/relengapi-proxy/README.md

 ## Deployment

-The proxy server can be deployed directly by building `proxy/main.go` but the prefered method is via the `./build.sh` script which will compile the proxy server for linux/amd64 and deploy the server to a docker image.
+The proxy server can be deployed directly by building and running the package, but the prefered method is via the `./build.sh` script which will compile the proxy server for linux/amd64 and deploy the server to a docker image.

 ```sh
 ./build.sh user/relengapi-proxy-server